diqidoq/dr/README.md

 Project website: [https://diqidoq.github.io/di](https://diqidoq.github.io/di)

+**WARNING**: At the moment the script only supports Drupal project roots build like ```drupal/web/core``` with ```drupal/web/sites/default/files``` etc like provided by the Drupal Composer project-recommended repository.
+More variants of project trees are planned.
+This script has been initially developed for internal use in our offices only and we want to make it available public as a contribution to the wonderful Drupal community.
+So some tasks are still remaining for a full cross compatible public version yet.

 ### Limitations and future plans
 NOTE: At the moment the install and removal part of the script is for Drupal extensions only (no other vendor packages yet) and is targeted mainly to bash shell, but with sh* cross compatible commands and future plans.
 Cross compatibility to other shells and other parts of a Drupal project packages like Drupal Composer dependencies are planned.
 Feel free to contribute to it here on github.